nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Adds one or more tags to a contact.
 * Duplicates are accepted but only unique tags will be added.

-Requirements:
-* `TAGNAME` must be alphanumeric, with no spaces.

 Examples:
 * `add tag -id 1 -t Frontend` adds a tag with tag name "Frontend" to the first contact in the contact list.
 * `add tag -id 1 -t Frontend -t Java` adds two tags with tag name "Frontend" and "Java" to the first contact in the contact list.